ATinyFish3/ATinyFish3.github.io/projects/Simple-Steganography-Tool.md

 *2022-10-16*

 During Year 2 of my university course I created a steganography tool for the programming module.
-The code can now be found [here](https://github.com/ATinyFish3/Simple-Steganography-Tool), what follows is a breakdown of the code:
+The code can now be found [here](https://github.com/ATinyFish3/Simple-Steganography-Tool), what follows is an overview of the code:

 # Prerequisite Fix